johnnyodonnell/python-tcp-send-first-segment-last/README.md

 I first encountered this issue while working on the EXP-301 course from OffSec (a course that focuses on exploiting applications via buffer overflows).
-And I created this library to help solve labs and challenges in this course.
+And I created this library to help solve labs and challenges from this course.

 ## Usage